thecodeflayer/alttp-tracker/FAQ.md

 **Maps, Compasses and Small Keys**

-In this mode, maps, compasses and the 28 small keys found in dungeons (excluding Hyrule Castle) are added to the item pool.
+In this mode, maps, compasses, and the 28 small keys found in dungeons (excluding Hyrule Castle) are added to the item pool.
-The chest count for dungeons is increased as in the Maps and Compasses option with the inclusion of small keys.
+The chest count for dungeons will be increased as in the Maps and Compasses option with the inclusion of small keys.
 The overall item count in this mode is 203.

 In this mode small keys will increment from zero.
 Note that the small key counter does not affect the item count.